Zhengyu-Li/Deep-Network-Compression-based-on-Student-Teacher-Network-/README.md

 # Deep-Network-Compression-based-on-Student-Teacher-Network-
 # Introduction
 This guideline is to guide you to train/test the original DenseNet model or the Student-Teacher model.
-The paper can be found in XXX.
 All of our codes are based on Tensorflow and Python.
 The file organization is shown below.
 **teacher_student**